revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

-- Yes we can use using native query as below:
+- Yes, we can use using native query as below:

 ```sql